 - IPO / direct listing / SPAC.
 The fund waits for the company to go public, sells its shares, and distributes yield to the clients.
 If the lock-up period is set, the fund sells shares after it ends (it usually takes 3-6 months).

-- M&A. The investors get yield after acquisition deal.
+- M&A. The investors get yield after the acquisition deal.

-- Sell shares on a secondary market, prior to the company’s IPO.
-The fund acts as an intermediary between two shareholders, one of whom sells and the other buys shares.
+- Sell shares on a secondary market, before the company’s IPO.
+The fund acts as an intermediary between two shareholders.